fabran99/Aura-sinc-grab-screen/README.md

 change_color grabs the color from the txt and change the rgb color to match the hue, making the animation gradient between the last color and the new one.

+## Make it executable
+You can make it an executable with Pyinstaller.

+pyinstaller screen_colors.py

+then put color.txt, package.json and change_color.json in dist/screen_colors

+cd dist/screen_colors
+npm install